How to Validate JSON Online Free - JSON Schema Validation Guide 2025

 Step 2: Open AI Chat

-1. Click the AI Chat button(located lower left)
+1. Click the AI Chat button (located lower left)

 Tools Online AI - AI Chat

-2. Choose "Generate" mode and provide a natural language description.
+2. Choose "Generate" mode from dropdown

 Tools Online AI - Generate Mode